Field Dictionary

 | validity_code | Integer (1) | Yes | The assessed validity of the individual measurement. |

-| calibration_code | Integer (1) | Yes | Indicates whether the data has been corrected or calibrated against a known standard. |
+| calibration_code | Integer (1) | Yes | Indicates whether the data has been systematically corrected or the instrument has been calibrated. |

 | review_level_code | Integer (1) | Yes | Indicates the level of human review the dataset has undergone. |